rfribeiro/mask-detector/README.md

 The first step is to collect images from the internet.

-I write a crawler using [icrawler](https://pypi.org/project/icrawler/) to search some specific phrases on the internet using Bing and download the images from people using and without using a mask.
+I write a crawler using [icrawler](https://pypi.org/project/icrawler/) to search some specific phrases on the internet using Bing and download the images from people using masks and without using it.

 I also used a google extension from chrome called  [Download All Images](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm)